Bursar's Office

 Online Bills

-Bills for fall are available in mid-August, depending on the student's registration date.
+Bills for fall are available in mid-August.
 Spring bills are available in mid-January.
 Emails are sent to students' colorado.edu addresses and to authorized payers when bills are available online.
 New and unpaid charges are billed each subsequent month.
 Failure to check email or receive an email notification of the bill does not relieve any student of responsibility for payment by the published deadline.
 Students can log in to Buff Portal and authorized payers can log in to CUBill&Pay at any time to view the bill.

 Any student who completes registration agrees to pay CU Boulder according to the payment terms in the Tuition and Fee Agreement and Disclosure.